cmerkatas/cmerkatas.github.io/index.md

 #### About me

-I have recently joined Aalto University as a postdoctoral researcher at [Prof. Simo Särkkä's](https://users.aalto.fi/~ssarkka/) group.
+I am a postdoctoral researcher at Aalto university working in [Prof. Simo Särkkä's](https://users.aalto.fi/~ssarkka/) group.

 Previous to this, I was a postdoctoral researcher at the Information Technology Laboratory at the National Institute of Standards and Technology (Gaithersburg MD, USA) working with [Dr. Antonio Possolo](https://www.nist.gov/people/antonio-possolo).
 Before joining NIST, I was doing my PhD (thesis title: Bayesian nonparametrics and Applications)